PauliusMacernis/veikt.dev/README.md

 Quick install:
 - Install VirtualBox and Vagrant.
-- Download all files of this repository.
+- Clone (or just download) all files of this repository.
 - Do `vagrant up`
 - Manually copy content of the file `_install\hosts\hosts` into the host file of your local machine.
 - That is it.
 Open `veikt.dev` or/and `cron.veikt.dev` in the internet browser.